Author Kyle Shigekuni / Category Kava / Originally Published: March 11th, 2019

 Yes they are cheap.
 However, don't expect us to be supporting them anytime soon.

 Kava is an amazing gift from the South Pacific islands.
 It continues to help hundreds of thousands of people with generalized anxiety disorder, fibromyalgia, substance addictions, and even people just looking to relax after a hard days work.
-But now that you know more, we recommend you make sure to consume from proper sources and steer clear of kava extracts.
+But now that you know more, we recommend you make sure to consume from proper sources and consume kava traditionally

 👩🎓 Congratulations, you're educated now. 👨🎓